QilinGu/udacity_ml/projects/capstone/README.md

 white dots eminating from the car.
 These are the lines used to detect the distance to objects.

-We can see this in slow motion, too, ontrolling it with our mouse and terminating with control-C.  We flip the mute switch until it returns False, meaning that the display will be active.
+We can see this in slow motion, too, controlling updates with our mouse movement and terminating with control-C.  We flip the mute switch until it returns False, meaning that the display will be active.
 We call the ```explore``` method of our learning agent.
-Each mouse or keyboard action advances the play, printing out the current time step, the six state values [s1, s2, s3, x, y, theta] and the reward R.  Clearly, the visual animation is easier to understand, while the numbers give us a sense of the actual input to the learning algorithm.
+Each mouse or keyboard action advances the play, printing out the current time step, the six state values [s1, s2, s3, x, y, theta] and the reward R.  While the visual animation is easier to understand, the numbers give us a sense of the actual input to the learning algorithm.
 ```
 In [8]: ai.mute()